ljharb/promiseback/README.md

 promiseback(promise, callback);
 	/*
 		- will throw if `callback` is truthy and not a function
-		- `promise` will be wrapped in Q, so you can pass a value as well
+		- `promise` will be converted to a Promise, so you can pass a value as well
-		- returns a Q promise
+		- returns a Promise
 		- will call `callback` as expected when the promise is fulfilled */
 ```